Ablation: Glaciology

 In glaciology and meteorology, ablation—the opposite of accumulation—refers to all processes that remove snow, ice, or water from a glacier or snowfield.
 Ablation refers to the melting of snow or ice that runs off the glacier, evaporation, sublimation, calving, or erosive removal of snow by wind.
 Air temperature is typically the dominant control of ablation, with precipitation exercising secondary control.
 In a temperate climate during ablation season, ablation rates typically average around 2 mm/h.
 Where solar radiation is the dominant cause of snow ablation (e.g., if air temperatures are low under clear skies), characteristic ablation textures such as suncups and penitentes may develop on the snow surface.
+Ablation can refer to mass loss from the upper surface of a glacier or ocean-driven melt and calving on the face of a glacier terminus.

 Ablation can refer either to the processes removing ice and snow or to the quantity of ice and snow removed.

 Debris-covered glaciers have also been shown to greatly impact the ablation process.
 There is a thin debris layer that can be located on the top of glaciers that intensifies the ablation process below the ice.
 The debris-covered parts of a glacier that is experiencing ablation are sectioned into three categories which include ice cliffs, ponds, and debris.
 These three sections allow scientists to measure the heat digested by the debris-covered area and is calculated.
 The calculations are dependent on the area and net absorbed heat amounts in regards to the entire debris-covered zones.
 These types of calculations are done to various glaciers to understand and analyze future patterns of melting.

 Moraine (glacial debris) is moved by natural processes that allow for down-slope movement of materials on the glacier body.
 It is noted that if the slope of a glacier is too high then the debris will continue to move along the glacier to a further location.
 The sizes and locations of glaciers vary around the world, so depending on the climate and physical geography the varieties of debris can differ.
 The size and magnitude of the debris is dependent on the area of glacier and can vary from dust-size fragments to blocks as large as a house.

 There have been many experiments done to demonstrate the effect of debris on the surface of glaciers.
-Yoshiyuki Fujii, a professor at the National Institute of Polar Research designed an experiment that showed ablation rate was accelerated under a thin debris layer and was retarded under a thick one as compared with that of a natural snow surface.
+Yoshiyuki Fujii, a professor at the National Institute of Polar Research, designed an experiment that showed ablation rate was accelerated under a thin debris layer and was retarded under a thick one as compared with that of a natural snow surface.
 This science is significant due to the importance of long-term availability of water resources and assess glacier response to climate change.
 Natural resource availability is a major drive behind research conducted in regards to the ablation process and overall study of glaciers.